 ‘It took me several months to make it back, and he grew annoyed.
 When I finally let myself in through the front door, he didn’t get up from his chair.
 His form sagged so exaggeratedly into the sofa, it was as if thieves had crept through and stolen his bones and left him there.
-He gestured at the smoky stone fireplace with its enormous black andirons and said, “Boy, I’m sorry the wood’s so poor.
-I had no idea I’d be alive in November.”’
+He gesturedContinue reading “On Pulphead, the best book I’ve read so far this year”

 One of the few regular things I’ve done regularly on this blog is tracking books I’ve read; I started the year off by defecting to Pinterest, but got nowhere with it.
 Something about that layout.
 For all that people make out Pinterest is a site for curating and collecting, it’s really a shop, isn’t it?
 ShowingContinue reading “Year in reading, 2012 (first half)”

 It’s been over a year since I walked slowly away from Flickr; I really love Instagram, but I take Instagram photos for my Instagram friends with it.
 Since my quiet exit from Flickr the pictures I take with my dSLR have just been sitting on my hard disk, and every now and then I’ve takenContinue reading “My new photo project”

 A photo from this time last year, taken inside Montreal’s amazing Biosphere.
 Designed by Buckminster Fuller and built in 1967 for the World’s Fair, it’s a geodesic dome, strong, light, and enclosing a huge amount of space.
 It’s a beautiful building – full of benign faith in the future.